ClaireLee22/Artistic-Style-Transfer-Vgg19-vs.-Xception-Model/README.md

 # Artistic-Style-Transfer-Vgg19-vs.-Xception-model
 ## Project Overview
 ### Project Description
-Use Vgg19 and Xception pre-trained model to do artistic style transfer which obtain a representation of the style of an input image and apply the style to another image while keeping the original image content recognizable.
+Use Vgg19 and Xception pre-trained network to do artistic style transfer which obtain a representation of the style of an input image and apply the style to another image while keeping the original image content recognizable.

 ### Project Procedure
 - Preprocess the image to a 4D tensor